RoBotos-Systems/RoBotos.S7/README.md

 # RoBotos.S7
-A collection of C#/.NET readers and writers to read/write from/to Siemens S7 encoded streams.
+Modern helpers to read/write from/to Siemens S7 encoded streams written for .NET 8 and above.
 ## Disclaimer
 This is an unofficial library developed at RoBotos Systems and is not affiliated with, endorsed by, or connected to Siemens in any way.
 ## Contributing